TheRookie2021/2022-Spring-NCKU-CS-Algo/LeetCode/Algo14Day/II/Day1-2/readme.md

 3. To output the index of targeted number in the rotated array, adjust the index ```i```(asendent array) with ```k``` (to index of the rotated array):
     - if ***i < k*** : ```return len(nums)-k+i```
     - if ***i >= k*** : ```return i-k```

+# Note
+- implement with the concept of virtual memory mapping
+    - rotated array as real memory address
+    - ascending array as virtual memory address
+    - binary search is implemented with virtual memory address
+- details:
+    - there may be ***out of boundary*** index situation in binary search(which is a case to cease the while loop), so be sure to consider this case when converting the address (both Virtual to Real and Real to Virtual)